jcharbneau/capstone-project-rosy_economix/README.md

       - Identify strategy to back-fill as much data as possible, going back at least 35 years

 2. **Phase 2: Data Analysis and Visualization**
-    - ⬜ Implement preprocessing and alignment of data from different sources.
+    - 🚧 Implement preprocessing and alignment of data from different sources.
+      - Initial build out utilizing python for mass data pull for historical backfill
+      - DBT for seeding and subsequent modeling of the data through to Mart level dataset.
-    - ⬜ Perform correlation analysis to identify significant relationships.
+    - 🚧 Perform correlation analysis to identify significant relationships.
-    - ⬜ Create visualizations to represent the findings.
+    - 🚧 Create visualizations to represent the findings.
+      - Jupyter notebooks using matplotlib, plotly and ipywidgets
+      - React frontend and FastAPI backend included via docker-compose.overrides.yml (basic at this point)
     - ⬜ Integrate and overlay government interventions on the visualizations.
     - ⬜ Implement strategies to analyze credit card volume and delinquency data.